 But Zheng He and his emperor were just getting started.
 For the treasure fleet’s fourth expedition, they planned something even more ambitious: to sail all the way to the Muslim lands of Arabia.
 The fleet reached Hormuz for the first time in 1414, where it exchanged the porcelain, silk, and tea in its holds for sapphires, rubies, topaz, pearls, coral, amber, wool, and woven carpets — even lions and leopards for the Forbidden City’s menagerie, along with the finest Arabian stallions for its stable.
 On his next voyage, the tireless Zheng He returned to Arabia, then went on to Africa, where he traded with the Swahilis, returning to China with giraffes among other exotica.
 He visited Arabia and Africa twice more in later years.
 With countless smaller merchantmen plying the trade routes Zheng He established, charted, and protected, China now stood as not just the biggest economy in the world but the greatest seaborne mercantile nation by far.

 Emperor Yongle died in 1424, followed by Zheng He in 1433, on his way back to China from his seventh and last expedition.
-The text of a tablet he left behind before embarking on his final voyage makes for a fitting memorial, both to the man and to the timeless allure of the sea.
+A reminiscence that he wrote before embarking on his final voyage makes for a fitting memorial, both to the man and to the timeless allure of the sea.

 We have traversed more than 30,000 miles [50,000 kilometers] of immense water spaces and have beheld in the ocean huge waves like mountains rising sky high, and have set eyes on barbarian regions far away hidden in a blue transparency of light vapors, while our sails, loftily unfurled like clouds day and night, continued their course [as rapidly as] a star, traversing these savage waves as if we were traveling a public thoroughfare…

-But then it all came crashing to a halt.
+But then it all came to an end.
 The emperors who followed Yongle never paid for another expedition of such a size after Zheng He’s death.
 Instead they gradually but quite deliberately strangled their empire’s seagoing commerce.
 By 1500, the building of ships with three or more masts had been outlawed by imperial edict; by 1550, even two-masted ships had become illegal.
 These perverse, seemingly inexplicable decisions are seen by many scholars today as one of the turning points of global history.
-Said scholars argue compellingly that this was the moment when China began to squander the huge economic and technological lead it had enjoyed over Europe for the best part of a millennium.
+They argue compellingly that this was the moment when China began to squander the economic and technological lead it had enjoyed over Europe for the best part of a millennium.

 Barely 70 years after Zheng He departed East Africa for the last time, Vasco da Gama rounded the Cape of Good Hope with four battered Portuguese caravels.
 When he made landfall farther up the coast, the natives who rowed out to greet his tiny fleet found it to be a rather underwhelming sight in comparison with the stories of the splendid dragon ships of yore that they still passed down from generation to generation around their campfires.
 Da Gama himself puzzled over their tales of other “white faces,” and wondered why these Africans were so much less impressed with the beads and other cheap trinkets he offered them than those on the other side of the continent had been.
 He had no way of knowing how close he and his fellow Europeans had come to having their thunder well and truly stolen.